 If you want your customers to engage as you would expect, you must provide them with a high level of value that they cannot find anywhere else.
 The perfect example of this is a loyalty program that you can also integrate with the mobile app.

-Reason #7 – A mobile app enhances brand visibility.
+Benefit #7 – A mobile app enhances brand visibility.

 Brand awareness increases with the help of a mobile app.
 Think of it as a billboard only on a digital platform.